Buying for a college-bound son or daughter

 Buying a condo for a college-bound son or daughter

-Almost everyone I work with in this type of situation has a child going to graduate school in Boston or Cambridge, and are considering three options - moving their child into the dorms; having their child rent a room in a building; or, buying a condo.
+Parents with a son or daughter going to college in Boston are considering three options – moving their child into the dorms; having their child rent a room in an apartment building; or, buying a condo.

 In many ways, it can be beneficial to buy a condo rather than living in a dorm-room, on campus, or renting.
-Actually, I can only think of one, but it’s a big one - cost and savings.
+The biggest benefit: cost and savings.

-A college will charge you $1100 - $1300 per month for a room in a dorm.
+A college might charge you $1100 – $1300 per month for a room in a dorm.
 This may be a private room, or one where your son or daughter has to share it, with a complete stranger.
-Your child may stay there for three or four years (or five, in my case).
+Your child may stay there for three or four years.
 Then, when they graduate, the money has disappeared.
 You have no return on your investment (other than investing in the future of your child).

 If you are considering buying a condo, you are probably focused on several important things - safety for your child, first and foremost.
 Beyond that, your goal is to buy something that doesn’t cost a lot, and something that you will be able to sell three or four years from now, and, at the least, break-even, which might mean that you can sell it for what you bought if for, or sell it for what you bought it for and including all of your mortgage payments.
 Best case scenario, you want to be able to sell it and make a profit.